Do you have authority issues?

 I know that I do.
-I have a rebellious spirit, but I am also a habitual people pleaser.
-I find myself swinging between not wanting to participate in systems as they exist, while trying earnestly to fit in and find a place of belonging and safety.
+I have a rebellious spirit, but I’m also a habitual people-pleaser.
+I find myself swinging between not wanting to participate in systems as they exist and trying earnestly to fit in and find a place of belonging and safety.

 The combination is deadly.

 When I was in graduate school, I asked a professor (nicely, I thought) to allow me to finish my question before beginning to talk over me.
 I may as well have challenged him to a duel.
-The price that I paid for asking to be treated with basic human dignity and respect for the following year, gave me a valuable opportunity to grapple with my “authority issues.”
+I asked to be treated with basic human dignity and respect, and the price I paid for that request gave me a valuable opportunity to grapple with my “authority issues.”

-I've learned over the years to catch myself rebelling and submitting, because it tells me that I am out of touch with my own power: I am either behaving like a victim or bulldozing over other people in order to attack or self-justify.
+I’ve learned over the years to catch myself rebelling and submitting, because it tells me that I am out of touch with my own power.
+I’m either behaving like a victim or bulldozing over other people in order to attack or self-justify.

-When I am either rebelling or submitting, I am giving away my own authority to someone else rather than claiming it for myself, and this sets off all my usual advocate - accommodate - avoid responses.
+When I’m either rebelling or submitting, I’m giving away my own authority to someone else rather than claiming it for myself, and this sets off all my usual advocate-accommodate-avoid responses.
 I just repeat the past.

 Although my default may be to activate habitual roles (am I up or down?), my intentional and deliberate practice, on the other hand, is to step out of the game entirely and just reclaim my innate power.